jake-knerr/cogent/README.md

 For this document, the term "component" refers to a view component.

 #### A component wraps a view, which is HTML and CSS.
-A component can also be a controller, which manages the component's view, the component's internal state, and any application state that it "owns".
+A component can also be a controller, which manages the component's view, internal state, and any application state that it "owns".

 #### An application is a hierarchy of components, with a single root component parenting a tree of child components.